okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/react-oie-mvd/index.md

 1. From the "Identity Providers" page, select the **Routing Rules** tab.
 2. Click on **Add Routing Rule**
+3. Give your Rule a name, and whatever rules you like.
+For the purposes of this example we will set two rule conditions:
+4. Under "AND User is accessing" set it as **Any of the following applications** and the choose your Application.
+This will route any attempts to access the React sample to the Facebook IdP, but will still allow you to access your Admin Console normally.
-3. Give your Rule a name, and under "THEN Use this identity provider" you should select the Facebook IdP you added earlier.
+5. Under "THEN Use this identity provider" select the Facebook IdP you added earlier.
 Then click **Create Rule**.
-4. A dialog will appear asking if you'd like to activate the rule, select **Activate**
+6. A dialog will appear asking if you'd like to activate the rule, select **Activate**
-5. Return to the React sample at `localhost:8080` and click **Login**.
+7. Return to the React sample at `localhost:8080` and click **Login**.
 You will be redirected to the Facebook site, where you can sign in.
-6. After successful authentication you will be returned to the React sample's success page.
+8. After successful authentication you will be returned to the React sample's success page.
-7. If you go to your Okta org's Directory, under **Directory** > **People** you should see the Facebook user that you just authenticated with as a new user.
+9. If you go to your Okta org's Directory, under **Directory** > **People** you should see the Facebook user that you just authenticated with as a new user.